SakethSai31/INFO6150WEBDESIGN/Assignment_6/Readme.md

 ## Assignment 6

-### Calculator and Stop Watch
+### Calculator and Stop-Watch

 There are 2 different webpages and javascripts used to create a Calculator web application which requires a login and predefined validations such as `Valid Email` , `Valid Password`, `Valid Username`.<br>
 The Calculator application has 3 fields 2 editable and 1 for the result field.<br>
-Used Switch and Case statements and defined the Arrow functions for the Arithmetic operations such as `addition` , `subtraction`, `multiplication`, `Division`
+Used Switch and Case statements and defined the Arrow functions for the Arithmetic operations such as `addition` , `subtraction`, `multiplication`, `Division`<br>

-The second web application is a basic stop-watch with 3 buttons in it:
+The second web application is a basic stop-watch with 3 buttons in it:<br>
 `Start`, `Stop`, `Reset`

-I have used javascript, HTML and CSS for building the application.
+I have used javascript, HTML and CSS for building the application.<br>

 Tags used
 1. `html` - The <html> tag is the root of the HTML page.
 It contains all the other HTML tags in it.